Volker Thies (Asdrubal) [CC BY-SA 3.0]

 - In Combined Power and Heat (CPH) plants, to power district heating systems as well as generating electricity

-- Animal waste is collected in a large tank or pond with bacteria
+- Animal waste is collected in a large tank or pond containing bacteria

 - As bacteria decomposes the waste, biogas (i.e. methane) is released